mlciv/mlciv.github.io/pages/pages-root-folder/index.md

 ---

 # News
+- 04/2023: Our paper on "A Comparative Analysis of Automatic Speech Recognition Errors in Small Group Classroom Discourse" got accepted to UMAP'23.
+- 03/2023: \#FirstGrant My research proposal on small-group discussion got awarded by iSAT Trainee Grant.
 - 02/2023: Our paper on AI agent for Jigsaw Classrooms got accepted on [AIAIC'23](https://aichildinteraction.github.io/).
 - 12/2022: Our paper on Dependency Dialog Act got accepted on [IWSDS'23](https://sites.google.com/view/iwsds2023/home).
 - 08/2022: I joined [NSF AI Institute for Student-AI Teaming(iSAT)](https://www.colorado.edu/research/ai-institute/) as a post-doctoral researcher.